 The fluid went into “a mine void” at the site of the abandoned Primrose Mine in Mount Pleasant Township during drilling for a new pipeline, the Chiarelli to Imperial Pipeline Project, between October and January.
 The mine was active in the early 1900s, according to state records.

 The fluid is used to make drilling easier during horizontal directional drilling, a common technique used to bore holes underground for pipelines.
-The fluid, classified as industrial waste under state law, contained a mix of water, soda ash and bentonite clay, according to DEP records.
+The fluid, classified as industrial waste under state law, contained a mix of water, soda ash and bentonite clay, along with a product called Max Gel, according to DEP records.
+Max Gel is a silicone-based product used in drilling fluid.
 The company said in an email that the mixture is nontoxic and approved by the DEP, and that it’s monitoring for surface water contamination, but hasn’t found any.

 The losses of fluid were first reported by PA Environment Digest, a website run by former DEP secretary David Hess.